Student ReferralStudent Login

 • Maintain accurate and confidential records of family progress and services provided

 #3.
-Child And Youth Care Worker
+Youth Support Worker

 youth care worker and patient addictions health program

-These specialists care for and support children and youth experiencing a wide range of challenges, including mental health issues, behavioral problems, abuse, neglect, and poverty.
+These specialists care for and support youth experiencing a wide range of challenges, including mental health issues, behavioral problems, abuse, neglect, and poverty.
 If you plan to choose this career path, then you may work in residential treatment centers, group homes, schools, or community organizations.

-Common youth care worker job duties are:
+Common youth support worker job duties include:

 • Collaborating with other professionals, such as psychologists, social workers, and teachers, to develop and implement effective treatment plans

 #4.
-Shelter Support Worker
+Drop-in Centre Worker

-As a shelter support worker, you will assist individuals and families experiencing homelessness or at risk of becoming homeless.
 You will work in shelters, drop-in centers, and other community-based organizations that provide temporary housing and support services.

 • Assisting people in accessing basic needs such as food, clothing, and shelter